 Completion of an immunology master's degree program is the minimum requirement to secure research work.
 A related science program with significant immunology coursework may suffice.

 Chief research and academic faculty positions require a doctoral degree.
 According to the National Institutes of Health Office of Science Education, immunologists typically gain experience in a postdoctoral training fellowship under a senior immunology scientist before pursuing more permanent positions (science.education.nih.gov).

 Clinical immunology scientists can increase their career opportunities by earning both a doctoral and medical degree.
 Some universities structure their programs to allow for dual degrees.
 Alternately, individuals can elect to train as a physician with a research subspecialty.
 The American Board of Internal Medicine delineates a Research Pathway for medical school graduates, which combines research training with a medical residency in internal medicine and another residency in allergy and immunology.
 Physicians must first pass an examination before they are licensed to practice.

 While the U.S. Bureau of Labor Statistics (BLS) does not report specifically on clinical immunology scientists, it does state that employment growth for all types of medical scientists is expected to be 13% from 2012 to 2022.
-Overall, these scientists earned an average annual salary of $87,830 as of May 2012, the BLS states.
-Those employed in medical and diagnostic labs saw an average of $97,570 per year, while those in scientific research were close at $97,370 annually, according to the BLS.
+Medical scientists earned a mean salary of $90,160 annually, according to the BLS in 2014.